Trump administration ordered to restore immigration detention hotline

 Freedom for Immigrants, the nonprofit that ran the hotline, alleged U.S. Immigration and Customs Enforcement (ICE) shut it down in August after it was mentioned on the Netflix show that featured a character at an immigration detention center.

 The character Maritza finds out about the hotline that can be used to get a free lawyer.
-The group partnered with the show to portray the plight of immigrants being held in ICE facilities, it said in a statement.
+The nonprofit partnered with the show to portray the plight of immigrants being held in ICE facilities, it said in a statement.

 BARR ANNOUNCES SWEEPING NEW SANCTIONS, 'SIGNIFICANT ESCALATION' AGAINST LEFT-WING SANCTUARY CITIES